 UPDATED: Heaters looked at in Lancaster Tri-County fire

-This two-alarm fire at the Tri-County Community Action Program building closed Main Street Wednesday night.
-(Dave Fuller)
+LANCASTER - A two-alarm fire at the Tri-County Community Action Program building closed Main Street Wednesday night.

 A dispatcher at the Coos County Sheriff's Office confirmed that the fire was at the Tri-County CAP building at 79 Main St.

 She said all available police and fire personnel were at the scene of the fire, which was reported shortly before 8 p.m.
 Wednesday.

 State Fire Marshal J. William Degnan said in a release Thursday afternoon that three residents were home in a second-floor apartment at the time of the fire and escaped without injury.